chantal0000/chantal0000/README.md

 # 💫 About Me:

-LEARNING THE BASICS OF C IN THIS MARCH.

 👨🏻‍💻 Software Engineering Student at [42 Berlin](https://42berlin.de/)<br>
-👾 Learning C since Feb' 2023<br>
 🧩 JavaScript, HTML, CSS <br>💡 curious and excited to learn more and explore <br> ❇️ for my next project I would love to explore three.js or p5.js